 - What problem(s) will you solve with your business idea?
 Do they exist, or are they your imagination?
 Seek validation.

-- Is it only you who sees them as problems or do others also do?
-Think of the methods you will use to find out
+- Is it only you who sees them as problems, or do others also do?
+Identify the methods you can use to find out.

 - If others see such problems even, who is affected and how?
 Think of whom is likely to buy your solution and the places they would hang out

-- If the affected exist, how are they surviving with those problems? – Think alternative solutions to the issues you are trying to solve, and how you will find out if they are available.
+- If the affected exist, how are they surviving with those problems? – Search for alternative solutions to the issues you are trying to solve.

 - Are the coping methods they use good enough to keep them silent? – Think of the sources or platforms your target audience will use to report their problems.

 Refine your niche product ideas to find relevant niche markets using keywords

 This approach will help you find the search queries your audience submit when using the search engines to find solutions to their problems.
 Sometimes people don’t answer truthfully to the direct market research questions.
 But the search engine, Google, for example, captures what they actually search for online.
 Therefore, giving you a leeway to find niche markets using keywords.

 Step 2: Find the best SEO keywords.

 The goal here is to find the most searched things online associated with your niche.
 Of course, you wouldn’t want to create a product that nobody is looking for, would you?
 So, your best is to find ideal keywords (from step 1 above) that have the highest or favourable average monthly search volumes.
 Preferably with less competition in terms of those providing solutions (suppliers).
 Go with what floats your boat.

 Try it for free; enter a keyword of your choice below:

 Analyse your search results using the details I provided in this review, as a guide.